archeocs/java-db-proc/README.md

- 2. When return type is declared as `java.util.ArrayList` or `java.util.HashSet` then called method will return all received rows converted with declared Parametrized type.
+ 2. When return type is declared as `java.util.ArrayList` or `java.util.HashSet` then called method will return all received rows converted with declared Parametrized type. generic type is undefined, or is defined as `java.lang.Object` then each row is represented as `java.util.HashMap`

 ### Examples: